walkerlj0/prodable-react-page/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+To serve and view the build locally run `npm run serve:build`, then ppen [http://localhost:3000](http://localhost:3000) to view it in your browser.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.